 Consolidation of knowledge

-In the 2nd year of their PhD, the students deepen their knowldege in a summer school that invites external lecturers who complement the expertise present in Mainz.
-The summer school is organized jointly with another research training group to foster a wider exchange of ideas and know-how, and to better network the members of the RTG into the European evolution and molecular biology communities.
+In the 2nd year of their PhD, the students deepen their knowledge during a summer school that invites external lecturers who complement the expertise present in Mainz.
+The summer school is organised jointly with another research training group to foster a wider exchange of ideas and know-how, and to better network the members of the RTG into the European evolution and molecular biology communities.

 In addition, all PhD students have to participate in a 2-day workshop on evolutionary theory and gene regulation led by a renowned expert in theoretical modeling.
 During the first funding period, this workhop was conducted by GenEvo’s Mercator Fellow Prof. Franjo Weissing.
 In the second funding period, Prof. Hanna Kokko will guide PhD students through the intricacies of theoretical modeling.

 Some training activities regularly occur throughout the duration of the RTG.
-These include monthly seminars on GenEvo topics by renowned invited speakers who present their current research as well as TechTalks, where invited experts introduce the latest technological developments.
+These include bi-monthly seminars on GenEvo topics by renowned invited speakerswho present their current research as well as TechTalks, where invited experts introduce the latest technological developments.
 In addition, PhD students are encouraged to attend seminars and lectures at JGU and IMB, in particular the evolutionary biology lecture series at the faculty of Biology and IMB Seminars.

 Moreover, the RTG organises a Journal Club.
 The aim of the journal club is to bring PhD students up to date with the current literature and train their critical thinking, their presentation and communication skills.
 Sessions alternate between discussions on papers from evolutionary biology and molecular biology.
 GenEvo PhD students present articles and afterwards invite their peers to a discussion on e.g. related techniques, ethics or the relation of the article to their own work.
-To support the hosting PhD student a PI takes part in each session.
+A PI takes part in each session to support the hosting PhD student.